AlanSmythDeaf/Roversfanclub/README.md

 - `#000000` used for primary text.
 - `#FFFFFF` used for secondary text.
-- `#118528 ` used for contact page ‘Supporter Club’ text.
+- `#118528` used for contact page ‘Supporter Club’ text.
+- `#FFD43B` used for for star, in the hero image and icon at the bottom.
+- `#DFEFCA ` used for the background in the form, contact page.

 I use the website call coolors.co to get the color palette https://coolors.co/118528-ffffff-000000-ffd43b-dfefca